emmajanedrews/base-template/_posts/2018-04-20-4-easy-ways-to-boost-your-homes-value.md

 {% include youtube.html %}

 Selling your home can be one of the most stressful times in your life.
-However, there’s no need to worry—today we’re going to go over four simple and effective tactics to add value for your home sale.&nbsp;
+However, there’s no need to worry—today we’re going to go over four simple and effective tactics to add value for your home sale.

 1. **Improve your outdoor environment.** A great outdoor space can make or break a sale.
 Consider updating your landscaping, mowing your lawn, and building a nice outdoor seating area.
 For a larger project, build a deck.
 For simpler projects, update your existing features.
 It’s all about creating emotion as your potential buyers pull up.
 You want to create a fantastic vision of warmth without breaking the bank.
 2. **Remodel your kitchen.** Sounds scary, right?
 It shouldn’t be.
 It should be high on your priority list; updating your kitchen is highly recommended to improve the value of your home.
 Just don’t go overboard on your budget.
 Remodeling a kitchen should be a cosmetic, low-dollar rehab, as you won’t recoup investment on anything larger.
 Repainting the walls and old cabinets, as well as updating the backsplash and installing new energy-efficient appliances are simple updates you can do before selling.<br>{% include pullquote.html %}